Station House, Station Road, Kendal

 Helen Shaw, HR Manager

-The 1st week of February marks National Apprenticeship Week.
-As part of this we are giving a ‘heads up to the launch of the Oaklea Apprentice Academy in September 2021 in conjunction with Kendal College.
-We are looking for two outstanding apprentices to join us specialising in Health & Social Care.
+The 1st week of February traditionally marks National Apprenticeship Week.
+As part of this we launched the Oaklea Apprentice Academy which went live in September 2021 in conjunction with Kendal College.
+We eventually took on two outstanding apprentices to join us specialising in Health & Social Care.
+The Apprenticeship lasts for two years and will consist of 30 hours per week paid work and one day per week at college.

 The stories below shared by North East based colleagues Bob Parkinson and Nichola Bainbridge are real life examples of the success career progression has been for these employees at Oaklea Trust.